-Technology has become a big part of everyday life, so it only makes sense that it has also become a part of our health and fitness as well.
+Technology has become a big part of everyday life, so it only makes sense that it has become a part of our health and fitness.
 There are so many ways that you can use technology to benefit your exercise, but can they actually be of any benefit to you?

 That’s where we have you covered.
 We will be looking at the 5 ways technology can benefit exercise.